An election year to remember

-Johnson was a tall, tough young East Texas congressman making his play for a Senate seat from the Lone Star state.
-Most Texans thought it was a Don Quixote kamikaze mission because he was running against the legendary Texas Gov. Coke Stevenson.
+Johnson was a tall tough young East Texas Congressman making his play for a Senate seat from the Lone Star State.
+Most Texans thought it was a Don Quixote kamikaze mission because he was running against the legendary Texas Governor Coke Stevenson.

-The governor was a revered figure in the state.
-He epitomized Texas legend.
+The Governor was a revered figure in the state.
+He epitomized a Texas legend.
 He was a successful self-made man who had built a large ranch and cattle empire.
 He was much like the father figure, Ben Cartwright, played by Lorne Green in the old television series Bonanza.
-Stevenson was generous, plainspoken and very conservative.
+Stevenson was generous, plain spoken and very conservative.
 He had been a very good governor.
 Stevenson was from the old school and renowned for his integrity and he was above reproach.

 Johnson was just the opposite.
 He had already earned the reputation that when it came to winning that was all that counted, and character, integrity, and honesty went out the window.